 The language used is very poetic and eloquent yet simple and not so complex.
-I felt as if I was reading the shlokas from Puranik scriptures , such was the flow of words in the book.On the whole the language used imparts an ethereal feel to the book.
+I felt as if I was reading the shlokas from Puranik scripture – such is the flow of words in the book.On the whole, the language used imparts an ethereal feel to the book.

-The characterisation of ‘Badri’ is significant wherein his loyalty, expertise, his warriorship and his personal life is tested time and again throughout the story.I particularly enjoyed reading his monologues, the voice of his consciousness and his sublime conversations with Urvashi and Veer.These conversations show the mutual respect, trust, understanding and affection each one had on the other, wherein one is able to communicate without spilling words!
-Also every one of us do often engage in monologues when in doubt -to know ourselves, realise our potential and to conquer our fears which shows that we are mortals susceptible to feelings.Badri too goes through the same which helps in not assigning a ‘larger than life’ character to him.
+Badri’s characterisation in the story is of great significance wherein his loyalty, expertise, his warriors and his personal life is tested time and again throughout the story.I particularly enjoyed reading his monologues, the voice of his consciousness and his sublime conversations with Urvashi and Veer.These conversations show the mutual respect, trust, understanding and affection each one had on the other, wherein one is able to communicate without spilling words!
+Also, every one of us does often engage in monologues when in doubt -to know ourselves, realise our potential and to conquer our fears which shows that we are mortals susceptible to feelings.Badri too goes through the same which helps in not assigning a ‘larger than life’ character to him.
 More or less, I find the characterisation of Badri and Veer the same- both loyal, duty bound and ever alert and they almost go about their duties as parallels but in sync.

-Some readers might find the pace dragging and the initial chapters confusing.
-However, I suggest they read through it, to get a deeper understanding of the ‘underworld’ aswell as the backdrop to the story.
+Some readers may find the pace, dragging and the initial chapters confusing.
+However, I suggest they read through it, to get a deeper understanding of the ‘underworld’ as well as the backdrop to the story.
 Also, some of the printing errors like ‘Cedi dynasty’ for ‘Chedi dynasty’ needs to be overlooked.I so wished that these errors did not exist!

-There is no significant mention of the miner who built the tunnel for the Pandavas’ escape in the ‘Adi Parv’ of the various versions of ‘Mahabharata’ I have read till now, except for a mere mention of a miner being ordered by Vidur to dig out a tunnel and eventually return to Hastinapur (Do let me know if I am wrong).
-Also, any reader of Mahabharata will know that the Pandavas did escape from the palace built to kill them.Yet, writing a story by reimagining the epic without tampering its greatness, giving the deserved honour to the various so called ‘insignificant’ characters, keeping the reader engaged though we know the fate of the ‘Pandavas’ is no mere task.
-For this the writer rightly deserves an applause and due appreciation be given for making this story very much plausible.
+There is no significant mention of the miner who built the tunnel for the Pandavas’ escape in the ‘Adi Parva’ of the various versions of ‘Mahabharata’ I have read till now, except for a mere mention of a miner being ordered by Vidur to dig out a tunnel and eventually return to Hastinapur (Do let me know if I am wrong).
+Also, any reader of Mahabharata will know that the Pandavas did escape from the palace built to kill them.Yet, writing a story by reimagining the epic without tampering its greatness, giving the deserved honour to the various so-called ‘insignificant’ characters, keeping the reader engaged though we know the fate of the ‘Pandavas’ is no mere task.
+For this, the writer rightly deserves an applause and due appreciation is given for making this story very much plausible.